LucaRota4/The_Minority_Reports/docs/introduction.md

 ## Overview

-Agora is a revolutionary privacy-preserving governance platform that leverages Zama's Fully Homomorphic Encryption (FHE) technology to enable truly anonymous and secure decentralized governance.
+Agora is a privacy-preserving governance platform that leverages Zama's Fully Homomorphic Encryption (FHE) technology to enable truly anonymous and secure decentralized governance.
 Built on Ethereum-compatible blockchains, Agora allows communities to create private DAO spaces where members can submit proposals and vote anonymously while maintaining full verifiability of outcomes.

 ## Purpose